cancer-research-malaysia/WES-GENPIPIB/README.md

 > gatk CreateSequenceDictionary -R ref.fa

 * Finally, the three `vcf` files are annotation files that would be used during BQSR application and haplotype calling steps.
-They can be downloaded off this repo.
+They can be downloaded elsewhere on the Internet.

 ## Usage
 To execute the workflow, just run the following Bash script.